dartmouth-cs52-16x/16X-git-map/README.md

 This will open the current folder into the Atom text editor.
 What are you reading now (in browser) is actually a markdown file **README.md**.
 Here's a [wonderful cheat sheet] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that'll help you make your markdown files look awesome!

 Play around and make some changes.
-In particular add yourself to the team section!
-Change some images.
-We'll walk through this step but in particular see if you can find *(command+f)* teammates and see how to change the text and image.
+In particular create an "Authors:" line and add yourself!
+Add some images!

 #### Images
 To insert a new image just put a .jpg or .png in the img folder (make sure it is square) and change the ```img src=``` line.